OntimizeWeb/docs/_ontimize_web_ngx_charts/configuration/06-o-multibarchart.component.md

 You can check a running example of this *Multi Bar Chart* [here](https://try.imatia.com/ontimizeweb/v8/charts/main/bar-chart/multi-bar){:target="_blank"}.

-All chart parameter for the Donut Chart are described [here](https://nvd3-community.github.io/nvd3/examples/documentation.html#pie){:target="_blank"}.
+All chart parameters for the *Multi Bar Chart* can be checked in the API tab or in the [official documentation](https://nvd3-community.github.io/nvd3/examples/documentation.html#multiBarChart){:target="_blank"}.

 ## Basic Example